WDPS-Team/Large-Scale-Entity-Linking/README.md

 #### 2.5.1 Candidate Generation

+@Abi TODO > Add candidate generation

 #### 2.5.2 Candidate Ranking

+@Abi TODO > Add ranking, also indicate which ranking methods we tried :-) -> doc2vec -> Other?

 #### 2.5.3 Mapping Selection

+@Abi TODO > Add ranking

 ### 2.6.
 Output Write

+The output writing stage (see [src/OutputWriter](src/OutputWriter.py)), being the last stage of the Spark program, converts the RDD into a valid tab-separated representation, which can be saved by Spark's File API.
+Afterwards these files can be copied from HDFS, as it is done in the [run.sh](run.sh).

 ## 3. DAS4 Execution

 ### Prerequisistes

+@Abi TODO > what modules do need to be loaded on das?

 ### DAS4 Setup

 Run `sh setup.sh` to build virtual environment and download the dependencies.

+@Abi TODO > is that still true? do we load all models, if so -> remove!

 ### Quickrun: